 Carcavelos is divided by the Cais de Sodre to Cascais coastal railway line.
 North of the line is the charming, traditional, quiet, older part of town.
-It has a small commercial centre, an indoor market, shops, restaurants/cafes, a church, an ice cream parlour and a cinema where newly released films are shown in English/French with Portuguese subtitles.
+It has a small commercial centre, an outdoor market, shops, restaurants/cafes, a church, an ice cream parlour and a cinema where newly released films are shown in English/French with Portuguese subtitles.

 The church’s panels of tiles are famous and an absolute must see.
 They proved such an attraction that the famous Portuguese writer, Jose Saramago, made a special detour from Lisbon to see them when he undertook a tour of his homeland in 1979.
 Postcards and reproductions as well as some original tiles and hand painted gifts can be bought from the nearby shop, Ceramica Artistica de Carcavelos.

-South of the railway line is the extensive, popular, well maintained beach resort, visited mainly by Portuguese people and surfers but becoming known to other tourists also.
+South of the railway line is the extensive, popular, well maintained beach resort, visited mainly by Portuguese people and surfers but becoming better known to other tourists.
 It’s used for sunbathing, surfing and paddle surfing (and associated schools run courses for children and adults, hire wet suits and film students as they learn), body boarding, volleyball, swimming and fishing.

 Beds/umbrellas are available for approx. 13€ day, 9€ for half a day (in 2016).
 The average sea water temperature in summer is 18 ºC.